tiagodeliberali/SupplyDefense/README.md

 **TIPS FOR INSTALLING VISUAL STUDIO** During the installation, pay atteention to 2 things:
  * Add English language package.
 The default will be the same as your SO)
  * Add the Unity Development Tools.

+## Deploying the game to web
+Check how to do that at https://github.com/tiagodeliberali/SupplyDefenseRelease